-1. Leather is cruel.
+1. Stealing an animal’s skin is cruel.

-Most of the leather in the U.S. comes from India, where cows are often forced to march hundreds of miles in the heat, without food or water.
+Most of the leather in the U.S. comes from India, where cows are often forced to march hundreds of miles in the heat without food or water.
 People sometimes break their tails and rub chili peppers and tobacco into their eyes in order to force them to get back up after they collapse from exhaustion.

-2. It contains toxic chemicals.
+2. Leather contains toxic chemicals.

-Not only does the leather industry hurt animals—it’s also extremely toxic to our environment and a danger to human health.
-Skin from dead animals, just like skin from dead humans, rots.
-To prevent this, companies use tons of toxic chemicals that end up in nearby soil and water supplies, endangering the lives of people who work at the tanneries and others who live in the area.
+Skins from dead animals, just like ones from dead humans, rot.
+To prevent this, companies use tons of toxic chemicals that end up in nearby soil and water supplies, endangering the lives of the people who work at the tanneries—often including children—and others who live in the area.

 3. It’s someone’s skin!

-In China, where a lot of the world’s leather originates, a PETA Asia undercover investigation revealed that dogs are bludgeoned and killed so that their skin can be turned into leather shoes, gloves, belts, and other accessories.
+In China, where a lot of the world’s leather comes from, a PETA Asia undercover investigation revealed that dogs are bludgeoned and killed so that their skin can be turned into leather shoes, gloves, belts, and other accessories.
 There’s no easy way to tell the difference between skin from dogs and skin from other animals.
-There are so many vegan fashion options available that there’s simply no excuse to wear parts of ANY dead animals.